GiovanniReniero/amazing/README.md

 * [To Do](#to-do)

 ## General info
-This project is simple maze game where a player is invited to steer a ball through a maze and reach a goal.
+Just a simple maze game in which a player is invited to steer a ball through a maze and reach a goal.

 ## Technologies
 Project is created with: